 - Using a small saucepan, add remaining cup of milk and remaining ¼ cup of sugar.
 Place over medium heat, stir often, until milk begins to simmer.

 - Slowly pour hot milk into the large bowl with the eggs yolks, stirring constantly while you pour.

 - Return entire mixture to saucepan and place over medium heat.
-Cook, stirring often, until mixture begins to boil.
+Cook, stirring often, until mixture begins to boil and thickens noticeably.
 Remove from heat and fold in butter and vanilla extract.

 - Layer the sliced bananas, pudding mixture and vanilla wafers in a large serving dish or trifle dish.
 Cover and refrigerate overnight to chill.

 - Before serving, use an electric mixer to whip together the heavy cream and confectioner's sugar until stiff peaks form.
 Spread whipped cream on top of the banana pudding and garnish with additional crumbled 'nilla wafers.
 Serve cold.